bikeindex/bike_index_terms/vendor_terms.markdown

 ## About our terms of service for vendors

 **Welcome to the Bike Index**.
-We developed a publicly-accessible bike registration service (the "Service") that gives you the ability to quickly and easily register bikes for your customers, because we believe that such a service will deter bike theft.
+We developed a publicly-accessible bike registration service (the "Service") that gives you the ability to quickly and easily register bikes for your customers.
+We believe that such a service will deter bike theft.

 By putting bike shop employees and proprietors (the "Vendors") in charge of adding bikes to the service we aim to involve biking communities, support bike shops, and ensure accurate registrations.
 We have tried to draft this Terms of Service For Vendors to be as simple and comprehensible as possible.
 Unfortunately, the realities of the legal world make it a very difficult task.
-So, should you have any questions or concerns or simply want to better understand how we do things at the Bike Index, please do not hesitate to [contact us](https://www.bikeindex.org/contact_us).
+So, should you have any questions or concerns, or simply want to better understand how we do things at the Bike Index, please do not hesitate to [contact us](https://www.bikeindex.org/contact_us).

-Below is a quick description of the sections in this Agreement where we attempt to explain the important parts of our service, but there are important details in the whole document, so you should read it.
+With the following brief descriptions of the parts of this Agreement, we attempt to explain the important parts of our service.
+But there are significant details in the whole document that make it worth reading.

 ## Bike Index Vendor Service